2i2c-org/docs/admin/howto/monitoring/grafana-dashboards.md

 If you make any changes to the pre-configured dashboards in the *JupyterHub Default Dashboards* and *Cloud Cost Dashboards* folders, then they will not be saved.

-We encourage you to create new dashboards outside of these folders (however the configurations will not be backed up), or even contribute to the upstream [https://github.com/jupyterhub/grafana-dashboards](https://github.com/jupyterhub/grafana-dashboards) project.
+We encourage you to create new dashboards outside of these folders (however the configurations will not be backed up), or even contribute to:

+- the upstream [https://github.com/jupyterhub/grafana-dashboards](https://github.com/jupyterhub/grafana-dashboards) project for *JupyterHub Default Dashboards*
+- the [https://github.com/2i2c-org/jupyterhub-cost-monitoring](https://github.com/2i2c-org/jupyterhub-cost-monitoring) project for *Cloud Cost Dashboards*

 ## Resources